For many people nowadays, career growth and career development are necessary for fulfilling personal and professional expectations.

 However, when it comes to your career growth, you’ll need to know where and when you’ll draw a line between waiting for your managers to realize that you deserve something more and standing up for yourself.

-If we lived in an ideal world, then you’d probably arm yourself with virtues and wait to get your reward.
+If we lived in an ideal world, then we’d probably arm ourselves with virtues and wait to get our reward.
 But we don’t!
 So, some of the biggest corporate wisdom is to know how to take a stand for yourself.

 You surely don’t have to take advantage of everything that gets along the way or try to diminish other team members.
 When the opportunity arises, just say that it is what you hope to get.